Aelto/surreal-simple-querybuilder/README.md

 However the crate comes with utility functions to easily create parameterized fields, refer to the [`NodeBuilder`](src/node_builder.rs) trait.

 # Examples
 A complete example can be found in the [`test.rs`](./src/test.rs) file.
-For an explanation of each component of the crate refer to the chapters below.
+For an explanation of what each component in the crate does, refer to the chapters below.
 ## The `node` macro
 The `node` macro allows you to quickly create constants that match the fields of your structs.
 It is not a derive macro to allow you to name the fields the way